 Academic internships provide valuable educational experiences, as they facilitate student learning outside of the classroom.
 Qualified students may be approved to work in public and/or private organizations, where they gain first-hand knowledge of a specific field.
-Internships can be either full-time experiences, as with the International Internship, New York Internship ("Semester in the City") or Washington Internship Program, or part-time, typically taken along with courses at the Stonehill campus.
+Internships can be either full-time experiences, as with the International Internship, Stonehill in New York or Stonehill in Washington D.C. programs, or part-time, typically taken along with courses at the Stonehill campus.
 Interns have the opportunity to appreciate more fully the connections between theory and practice, to adapt to a culture outside the college environment, and to gain exposure to potential career choices.
 Further information regarding all internships can be found on the Career Services website.